Table of Contents

 First of all, you should always consult your vet as they are qualified to diagnose the issue and advise you on treatment, whether it ends up being conventional or natural.

-With that being said, since Stomatitis is an inflammatory condition, CBD is worth discussing with them.
+With that being said, since Stomatitis is an inflammatory condition, CBD for cats is worth discussing with them.

 There have been numerous small studies in both animals and humans that suggest CBD may support a reduction in inflammation in certain situations.